Six Ways You Should Prepare Your Home For Autumn

 Get your boiler serviced

 It’s easy to put off a boiler servicing – it can be expensive, and if your boiler is tucked away in a closet or airing cupboard it’s a case of out of sight, out of mind.
 But the very last thing you want is for your boiler to stop working in the dead of winter, leaving you and your family shivering.
-Not to mention, in the colder months you may struggle to find someone who can fix your boiler right away – and you may also end up paying more due to out of hours rates or emergency callout prices.
+Not to mention, in the colder months you may struggle to find someone who can fix your boiler right away – and you may also end up paying more due to out-of-hours rates or emergency callout prices.
 Even if you have cover for your boiler, most policies may not pay out if your heating system hasn’t been properly maintained – so get your boiler serviced now and enjoy a cosy autumn with fully-functional heating.

-Protect your pipes with lagging
+Protect your pipes from lagging

 A little investment in the milder months can pay off when the temperature drops – and one of the things you can do now to save you time and money come autumn and winter is to lag your pipes.
 Lagging simply refers to foam insulation tubes, which are inexpensive to buy and easy to install – just slip the foam tubing over external pipes (particularly plastic pipes) to reduce heat loss from your system.
 This will make your heating more efficient, helping you to save on energy bills – and lagging will also protect your pipes from freezing and bursting in cold weather.